mitKrish/learning-notes/JavaScript/functions.md

 | Error Handling  | Can be cumbersome                        | Easier with `.catch()`                     | Easier with `try...catch`                 |
 | Chaining        | Difficult                                | Easy                                       | Easy                                      |
 | Under the Hood | Basic asynchronous mechanism            | Built on callbacks, more structured       | Built on Promises, syntactic sugar       |

-In modern JavaScript development, Promises and especially async/await are the preferred way to handle asynchronous operations.
-They lead to cleaner, more maintainable, and easier-to-understand code.
-While callbacks are still used in some situations (especially in older code or with certain APIs), Promises and async/await are the recommended approach for most asynchronous tasks.

 ## Closure
 A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function’s variables.
 In JavaScript, closures are created every time a function is created, at function creation time.